Amsterdam’s Lloyd Hotel has remained true to its historic roots as an emigrant center and former prison.

 The one-star bathroom was four times the size of my one-star bedroom!
 Lloyd Hotel

 Today Amsterdam’s Eastern Docklands area is a thriving destination with a picturesque walkable waterfront, varied eateries and plenty of shops.
-With the visionary decision to create a very unique hotel and – equally important – a dynamic Cultural Embassy, the Lloyd Hotel has served as a catalyst for the area’s development, and a stimulating alternative to staying in Amsterdam’s tourism center.
+With the visionary decision to create a very unique property, the Lloyd Hotel has served as a catalyst for the area’s development, and a stimulating alternative to staying in Amsterdam’s tourism center.

 Visit www.holland.com and www.iamsterdam.com for complete information on travel in Holland and around the wonderful city of Amsterdam.
 If you are an independent traveler visiting Amsterdam for more than a day, consider buying an I amsterdam City Card for 24, 48, 72 or 96 hours, purchasable in advance over the internet or at Amsterdam Tourism offices.
 Arriving by air?
 Visit the tourism office at the Schiphol Airport to buy the card which provides free entrance to a myriad of museums and major attractions, unlimited public transportation as well as discounts and special offers.

-Photo: A five-star bedroom with grand piano is an attractive option for an international concert pianist performing at the Cultural Embassy or a guest who just likes to tinkle the ivories.
+Photo: A five-star bedroom with grand piano is an attractive option for an international concert pianist performing in Amsterdam or a guest who just likes to tinkle the ivories.
 Lloyd Hotel

 Top 10 Amsterdam by DK Eyewitness Travel Recommended Guidebook